-Restistance is a price point where the market has already been several times and has managed in vain to break through it.
+Resistance is a price point where the market has already been several times and has managed in vain to break through it.
 Very often you see the hammer as a reversal signal.
-With the right analysis this candlestick formation can also be used in a trend.
+With the right analysis, this candlestick formation can also be used in a trend.

 Personally, it is enough for us to trade only a certain candle formation at market levels.
 This prevents false signals for us and we can focus completely on a simple strategy.

 - Hammer or Pincandle is very well suited for a trend reversal.

 - Pay attention to this candle formation at striking levels in the market